Legal framework

 The curriculum governor will report back to the governing board.

-Overall responsibility for monitoring the teaching of computing throughout the school lies with the headteacher who will support the subject lead in continuing to develop:
+Overall responsibility for monitoring the teaching and assessment of computing throughout the school lies with the headteacher who will support the subject lead in continuing to develop:

 The headteacher will also be responsible for overseeing the review of this policy with the subject leader.